issamsaid/hiCL/README.md

 export OPENCL_LIBRARY_DIR="YOUR_OPENCL_LIBRARY_PATH"
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$OPENCL_LIBRARY_DIR
 ```
-To build the library you can run the default target which compiles the C
+To build the library you can run the default target which compiles the C/C++
 interface only:
 ```
 pushd build